hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

 ## Add Phase Constants

-To complete the types definition, and for controller convenience, define the following phases in the same `example/api/v1alpha1/at_types.go`{{open}} file.
+To complete the types definition, and for controller convenience, define the following phases in the same *example/api/v1alpha1/at_types.go*{{open}} file:

 ```go
 const (